plone/documentation/about/askforhelp.rst

 - Do not use bad words.
 Respect others and what they are doing.
 - Do not completely edit/erase your posts after you posted them on the forum (except for small corrections - they are allowed) Remember that once you sent them, they belong to the community and shall be used by anyone who needs it.

-How to write a good topic
+How To Write A Good Topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Keep in mind, that if you ask a question and all you hear is silence, it might be a good indicator that something is wrong with your topic.
 Read the hints below and try to match your topic with specified pattern.